 This year's participants include Marc Barrett, Bobbi Baugh, Donne Bitner, Victor Bokas, Stacey Fletcher, Rene Guerin, Nancy Hamlin-Vogler, Tim Jaeger, Allison Kline, BJ Lantz, Inverna Lockpez, Karlene McConnell, Peggi Nadeau, Maureen Nagler, Sharon Osterholt, Joseph Palmerio, Sarah Rigas, Juliana Romnes, Per Hans Romnes, Robert Ross, Helaine Schneider, Glenda Taylor, Rose Thome Casterline, Trish Thompson, Anna Tomczak, Catherine Van Lancker, Cynthia Vener, and Cindy Wilson

 Examples include the work of Sarasota painter Tim Jaeger who captures the summer mood from a unique perspective.
-In his mixed-media painting titled Labor Day on Lido Beach No. 10 (above), he playfully depicts a birds-eye view along the shoreline with clusters of brightly colored beach umbrellas depicted as simplified geometric shapes and patterns, emulating the bright light and long shadows indicative of the season.
+In his mixed-media painting titled Siesta Beach No. 10 (above), he playfully depicts a birds-eye view along the shoreline with clusters of brightly colored beach umbrellas depicted as simplified geometric shapes and patterns, emulating the bright light and long shadows indicative of the season.

 Orlando sculptor Helaine Schneider approaches summertime in a playful, whimsical way.
-In this mixed-media piece titled Summer Has Sprung (below left), she presents a child's head peering out of a red wagon, situated next to a watering can with colorful flowers growing from the head.
+In this mixed-media piece titled Summer Has Sprung (below left), she presents a child's head peering out of a red wagon, with colorful flowers sprouting from the child's head.
+Next to the child sits a watering can.
 This is a beautifully symbolic piece that touches on themes of growth and renewal in a fanciful and imaginative way.